Palo Alto, California /

-- Master’s degree in electrical engineering with emphasis in radar image formation and/or digital signal processing
+- Master’s degree or PHD in engineering with an emphasis in control system design

-- 2+ years of experience in system-level radar modeling
+- 2+ years of experience in system-level GNC modeling

-- 2+ years of experience in design and verification of beamforming radar or communications systems
+- 2+ years of experience in working on hands-on hardware design and implementation

-- Experience performing system link budget analysis for radar imaging performance prediction
+- Experience performing system error budget analysis for spacecraft attitude control

 - Experience working in a lab and using laboratory test equipment